 How Do Retainers Work?

-Once you create a Retainer, you’ll be able to bill your Client for a fixed amount and then track time towards the Retainer.
+Once you create a Retainer, you can bill your Client for a fixed amount and then track time toward the Retainer.
 And if you go over your allotted amount?
 You’ll have the option to bill those extra hours with a one-time invoice.

 How Do I Create A Retainer?

 - Click on the Retainers button under Invoices.

 - Click the green New Retainer button in the top right corner.
 Here’s what it looks like in-app: